opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 ## Minimum requirements

-Please note these minimum version requirements for the integration to work:
+Please note these minimum version requirements for the integration to work with a minimal feature set:

 - OpenProject version 12.2 (or above)
 - Nextcloud version 22 (or above)
 - The [OpenProject Integration](https://apps.nextcloud.com/apps/integration_openproject) app, version 2.0.0 (or above)

+We recommend using the latest versions of both Nextcloud and OpenProject to be able to use the latest features.

 ## Set up the integration